-- Add background colour: select the shape, in tool panel click twice on the fill color and enter the CMYK color percentage values for your background.
+- Add background color: select the shape, in tool panel click twice on the fill color and enter the CMYK color percentage values for your background.

 - Bring the diecut template forward: in layers panel select the graphic one and drag it under the diecut layer.
-You will always view then the box cut and crease lines.
+In this way, you will always view the cut and crease lines.

 - Save the working file: file > save as > .ai format.

 Remember: the graphic design background (whether full backgrounds, texture or images) should always be extended to the bleed green lines, in order to avoid unaesthetic white edges, in case of sliding of the sheet during the cut.